 Construction and testing

-An actual-size PCB layout of the receiver circuit is shown in Fig. 6 and its components layout in Fig. 7.
+A PCB layout of the receiver circuit for Voice-Controlled Robotic Car is shown in Fig. 6 and its components layout in Fig. 7.
 A Micromax Q372 Android smartphone with Android Lollipop 5.0 was used to run Voicecontrol app.
 After successful installation of the app, turn on the Internet connection and Bluetooth of the smartphone.

 Download PCB and component layout PDFs: click here